Satellite gravimetry: Earth's gravitational field

 Earth's gravitational field reflects its surface mass redistribution and its inner structure.

 Satellite orbit

-If a satellite passes above a mass inhomogeneity or anomaly, its orbit will be perturbated, such as increasing or decreasing its distance from the Earth.
+If a satellite passes above a mass inhomogeneity or anomaly, its orbit will be perturbed, such as increasing or decreasing its distance from the Earth.
 The closer a satellite is to the Earth, the more sensitive it is to the gravity of the object below it.

 The satellite motion and orbit statistics are observed to generate insights about the forces acting on the satellite.

 Research

 Researchers typically use data from satellites that: